hcote/python-twilio-texting-app/README.md

 This app lets you send text messages from the command line.
-All you have to do is edit the message variable to what you want to send, then run from the terminal 'python send_sms.py' and wait for the text!
+Open send_sms.py, edit the message variable to what you want to send, then run from the terminal 'python send_sms.py' and wait for the text!